 In the search for cleaner energy from renewable sources, biomass has now been consolidated as a qualified alternative to fossil fuels.
-This need for solutions is mainly due to the increase in atmospheric CO_2 emissions from the burning of non-renewable assets, which can be considered one of the largest problems of modern society (Couto et al., 2017).
-Evaluating the possibilities of biomass conversion to fuels, gasification is the most promising in this regard, since it can convert the intrinsic energy of different types of biomass into valuable intermediates that find applications as heat and electricity providers in industrial processes (Ruoppolo et al., 2013).
+This need for solutions is mainly due to the increase in atmospheric CO2 emissions from the burning of non-renewable assets, which can be considered one of the largest problems of modern society (Couto et al., 2017).
+Evaluating the possibilities of biomass conversion to fuels, gasification is considered to be the most promising in this regard, since it is capable of converting the intrinsic energy of different types of biomass into valuable intermediates that find applications as heat and electricity providers in industrial processes (Ruoppolo et al., 2013).

-Gasification converts solid fuels into a gaseous mixture whose characteristics [(H2/CO){mel} ratio and moisture] and properties [Low Heat Value (LHV) and outlet temperature] depend on aspects inherent to the synthesis process, such as biomass source, gasifying agent, process temperature, and gasifier requirements (Hossain and Charpentier, 2015; Al-Zareer et al., 2016; Pérez et al., 2012).
+Gasification converts solid fuels into a gaseous mixture whose characteristics [(H2/CO){mol} ratio and moisture] and properties [Low Heat Value (LHV) and outlet temperature] depend on aspects inherent to the synthesis process, such as biomass source, gasifying agent, process temperature, and gasifier requirements (Hossain and Charpentier, 2015; Al-Zareer et al., 2016; Pérez et al., 2012).
 Among these specificities, the gasifier type is considered a determining factor.
 The Fluidized Bed Gasifier is a recurring option for syngas production, due to its flexibility regarding diversity of input biomass, and because it provides uniformity in terms of heat and mass transfer, promotes a suitable mixture between the biomass and the gasification agent, and is highly efficient in converting carbonaceous material into products (Jaimes Figueroa et al., 2014).
 Another type of widely used technology is the Entrained Flow Gasifier, that operates with small particles and high temperatures (1,200-1,500 °C) achieving conversion rates over 90 %, with low residence time, and producing tar-free syngas (Qin et al., 2012).
 Brazil is known for its potential to produce energy from renewable sources.
 The country's domestic energy supply in 2016 was of 288 million toes.
 Of this total, 44 % came from renewable sources, with sugarcane products accounting for 18 % of that amount (EPE, 2017).
 This productive potential can be further increased with the use of lignocellulosic sugarcane rejects, since they contain about 60 % of carbonaceous materials.
 To Moutta et al. (2014), the most adequate and efficient way to perform this expansion is the application of gasification technologies.

 Although the origin of the raw materials used to produce syngas via gasification suggests the generation of insignificant environmental impacts, the topic has not been profoundly explored in the technical literature.
 The most recent research carried out in this regard refers to the application of Life Cycle Assessment (LCA) technique to evaluate the environmental performance of syngas synthesis via gasification routes.
 Burmistrz et al. (2016) used LCA to study the environmental effects of the gasification of two fossil fuels (subbituminous coal and lignite) by GE Energy Texaco and Shell entrained flow gasifiers technologies.
+Following a parallel study direction, Muresan et al. (2014) verified the lower global warming potential of biomass steam (wood) gasification in a Dual Fluidized Bed Gasifier compared to the gasification of a coal and biomass mixture applying the Entrained Flow Gasifier process.
+That analysis suggests, however, that LCA was applied under a narrow, gateto-gate approach, which would greatly condition the obtained results.
 Another study, carried out by Kalinci et al. (2012) evaluated the gasification of pinewood using a Downdraft Gasifier and Circulating Fluidized Bed Gasifier through LCA.